UMD-CS-STICs/389Lspring18/codelabs/codelab-04/README.md

 ### Amazon Machine Image

 That was a lot of work to get our instance just the was we want it.
 As instructive as that process is, maybe we don't want to have to do that every time we need a webserver like this.
 Is there a way to take a 'snapshop' and save our setup?
-Yes, with an Amazon Machine Image (AMI).
+Yes, with an Amazon Machine Image (AMI)!
 You've been using them already when launching an instance. `Ubuntu Server 16.04` is one of many such AMIs.

 Let's make our own.
 Using the AWS GUI, navigate to your list of EC2 instances.
 Select ("Actions" > "Image" > "Create Image")